This one is my favorite Chicken Pot Pie with Biscuits recipe! It’s true comfort food, and perfect for chilly days.

 Yes.
 However, you’ll need to adjust the oven temperature according to package directions.
 Store-bought biscuits usually bake at lower temperatures, around 350 degrees F.

 Yes, but partially pre-cook the potatoes before adding to the filling.
 Fresh potatoes take longer to cook than frozen.

 Tips for Success

-- Before you start, make sure the butter to make the biscuits are VERY COLD (frozen).
+- Before you start, make sure the butter for the biscuits is VERY COLD (frozen).
 That’s the key to flaky and tender biscuits.

-- Try not to cook the veggies on the same skillet as the chicken, as the brown bits left behind can actually burn very fast and leave a burnt taste in the creamy filling, unless you are able to easily wipe the skillet clean beforehand.
+- Try not to cook the veggies on the same skillet as the chicken, as the brown bits left behind can burn and affect the taste of the filling.

 - 1 ½ teaspoons Italian seasoning

 - Kosher salt and black pepper